iekulyk/software-engineering-notes/1. [Engineering Management]/Estimation/Cone of Uncertainty.md

 As you make a greater percentage of those decisions, you reduce the estimation uncertainty.

 An important—and difficult—concept is that the Cone of Uncertainty represents the best-case accuracy that is possible to have in software estimates at different points in a project.
 The Cone represents the error in estimates created by skilled estimators.
 It's easily possible to do worse.
 It isn't possible to be more accurate; it's only possible to be more lucky

+The Cone narrows only as you make decisions that eliminate variability

+defining the product vision (including committing to what you will not do) reduces variability.
+Defining requirements—again, including what you are not going to do—eliminates variability further.
+Designing the user interface helps to reduce the risk of variability arising from misunderstood requirements.
+Of course, if the product isn't really defined, or if the product definition gets redefined later, the Cone will widen, and estimation accuracy will be poorer.